jumanlee/SuadeProject/README.md

 ```
 You'll then have dummy_transactions.csv in the root directory.
 Note that Bind mount is already activated in Docker Compose, so you should be able to see this in the project root directory.

-## As setup by Docker Compose, the PostgreSQL database can be viewed with admine and accessed here:
+## As setup by Docker Compose, the PostgreSQL database can be viewed with Adminer and accessed here:
 ```bash
 http://localhost:8080/
 ```